matyalatte/Texconv-Custom-DLL/docs/Usage.md

 On Windows, you should initialize [COM](https://learn.microsoft.com/en-us/windows/win32/com/the-component-object-model) once in a process.
 This function provides a way to do.
-It will do nothing on Unix/Linux systems.
+It does nothing on Unix/Linux systems.

 The return value is the same as [CoInitializeEx](https://learn.microsoft.com/en-us/windows/win32/api/combaseapi/nf-combaseapi-coinitializeex)'s one.
 0 means "Initialized."